alexmgl/alexmgl/README.md

 ## About Me

-Data Scientist and Developer (Quantitative Risk) with expertise in Python, portfolio optimisation, and risk modeling.
+Data Scientist and Python Developer portfolio optimisation, and risk modeling.

 ## Technical Skills